MLIR-China/mlir-playground/README.md

 Using the program mode selector, select a Toy chapter.
 Under this mode, the code editor is disabled.
 The program that will run when you hit `Run` is the final binary for the corresponding Toy Chapter.
 The input MLIR editor can be edited under this mode to play with different user input.

+## Where this is going

+Where this is going

 ## Contributing

 [![Build and Deploy](https://github.com/MLIR-China/mlir-playground/actions/workflows/build-and-deploy.yml/badge.svg?branch=main)](https://github.com/MLIR-China/mlir-playground/actions/workflows/build-and-deploy.yml)